KABoissonneault/KingmakerBugfixes/README.md

 - Fixed "Unrest in the Streets" angry mob first check having wrong DCs with unrest modifiers at -2, -3, or -4.
 The DC is now 13, 8, and 3, instead of 23, 23, -22
 - Irlene's "Relations rank 3" tier 3 gift (when A Simple Favor or Coronation but not both are complete) properly uses Irlene items rather than Kimo Tavon's
 - Shrewish Gulch illustrated book event now uses Athletics instead of Lore (Nature) on the last stage for the first option in all cases
+- Fixed Armag Tomb's Test of Strength not opening all doors when solving the problem "the intended way" (with the 25 Athletics checks after passing the 18 Intelligence check)
+- Fixed Mim's "Three Wishes" quest not raising artisan tier on completion (not backward compatible)

 ### Kingdom